toylim/paperwork/CONTRIBUTING.md

 Paperwork follows a process similar to the [GitFlow branching model](http://nvie.com/posts/a-successful-git-branching-model/).

-Permanent branch:
+Permanent branches:
-* master : always match the last released version of Paperwork + some extra bugfixes.
+* `master` : always match the last released version of Paperwork + some extra bugfixes.
 Only documentation updates and **safe** bugfixes are allowed on this branch.
 Minor versions come from this branch.
   Please **do not** send me changes for the branch 'master'.
-Send them for the branch 'develop', and I will cherry-pick them on 'master' if required.
+Send them for the branch `develop`, and I will cherry-pick them on `master` if required.
-* develop : where new features, cleanup, etc go.
+* `develop` : where new features, cleanup, etc go.

-Semi-permanent branches:
-* release-xxxx : the next version of Paperwork, during its testing phase.
+* `testing` : the next version of Paperwork, during its testing phase.
 No new feature is allowed.
 Only bugfixes, translations and documentation updates.
+  When no new version is being prepared, it simply matches the branch `master`.

 Temporary / feature development branches:
-* wip-xxxx
+* `wip-xxxx`

 Bugfixes and other contributions usually go in the branch 'develop'.
-They may or may not be cherry-picked into the branches release-xxx and master by Paperwork maintainer (Jerome Flesch).
+They may or may not be cherry-picked into the branches `testing` and `master` by Paperwork maintainer (Jerome Flesch).

 # Versionning